 Some of the psychological and emotional signs that you’re stressed out include:

 When to Get Help

 If you’re struggling with stress and don’t know how to cope, you may want to seek help from a specialist.
 Your primary care doctor can be a good starting point.
-She can help you figure out if the signs and symptoms you’re experiencing are from a medical issue or an anxiety disorder.
+They can help you figure out if the signs and symptoms you’re experiencing are from a medical issue or an anxiety disorder.

-She can also refer you to a mental health expert and provide you with additional resources and tools.
+They can also refer you to a mental health expert and provide you with additional resources and tools.

 Some of the signs it’s time to get help:

 - Your work or school performance is suffering

 - You’re using alcohol, drugs, or tobacco to deal with your stress

 - Your eating or sleeping habits change significantly

 - You’re behaving in ways that are dangerous to yourself, including self-mutilation